janbodnar/Java-Advanced/junit5/README.md

-For the examples, we need the `junit-jupiter-engine` and a current version of `maven-surefire-plugin`.
+For the examples, we need the `junit-jupiter-engine`, `junit-jupiter-params`, and a current version of `maven-surefire-plugin`.

 Jupiter